madhu1103/TodoApp/README.md

-A simple Todo App using React.
+Created a simple Todo App using React.

 # Getting Started with Create React App